 Since burn scars on face and skin are more severe than other scars (usually caused by pimples or acne), they are generally tougher to heal.
 Our body takes more time to perform burn heal naturally.
 Also, the collagen produced after a burn scar is not ideal in most of the cases.
 Therefore, it leaves a permanent mark due to its severe effects on the skin.
 Sometimes, even a 2nd-degree burn scar can leave a permanent mark and cause functional damage to the skin as well.

 A burn can occur on any part of our body and cause evident damage to our skin.
 On the basis of the severity of the burn, it can be distinguished as follows.

 - 1st Degree burn – When a burn only affects epidermis (the outer layer of the skin) with least severity, then it is classified as a 1st-degree burn.
 Mostly caused by touching a hot object, it makes the skin dry and forms red rashes.
 Sometimes, it can lead to mild swelling as well.
 Over the counter, medicines can be used for the burn marks treatment of this kind.

 - 2nd Degree burns – In 2nd-degree burns, the dermis layer of the skin is damaged.
-It can be caused by a direct contact with a hot object or fire.
+It can be caused by direct contact with a hot object or fire.
 It leads to blisters and the development of 2nd degree burn scars.
 These scars can be formed on any body part and can lead to the pigmentation of the skin.

 - 3rd Degree burns – Besides epidermis, a significant amount of dermis is destroyed in 3rd-degree burns.
 They are caused by being in contact with a hot object or fire for a few seconds.
 It destroys healthy skin tissues and develops a red/white wound.
 Apart from blisters, it can also form pus, which further decolorizes the skin.